-The Democracy Collaborative called it community wealth building to a resurgence in grassroots experimentation with forms of community and cooperative ownership right across the US and across the ‘three pillars’ of the economy – land (such as community land trusts); labour (worker-owned co-ops); and capital (community banks).
+The Democracy Collaborative called it community wealth building in response to a resurgence in grassroots experimentation with forms of community and co-operative ownership right across the US and across the ‘three pillars’ of the economy – land (such as community land trusts); labour (worker-owned co-ops); and capital (community banks).

-In terms of land, they saw gaining ground hundreds of community land trusts and limited-equity housing co-operatives; in the domain of labour, worker-owned co-ops, employee stock ownership plans and community development corporations; and for capital, community development financial instruments and community banks… And these have only gained more momentum since the 2008 global financial crisis.
+In terms of land, they saw gaining ground in the hundreds of community land trusts and limited-equity housing co-operatives; in the domain of labour, worker-owned co-ops, employee stock ownership plans and community development corporations; and for capital, community development financial instruments and community banks.
+And these have only gained more momentum since the 2008 global financial crisis.

 CWB was thus developed as the overarching strategy for connecting together these otherwise disparate and isolated community-led experiments in order to create an integrated system of democratic economic institutions that could, with the right political support, develop into an alternative to state bureaucracy and corporate capitalism.
 This was a full system approach aimed at joining up community ownership institutions across scales.